The physical origin of the periodic activity for FRB 20180916B: Constraint on the periodic models

 With current observational data, we can test the periodic models for FRB 20180916B.
-First, the binary model is considered.
-The binary model explains the 16-day periodicity by the orbital period, while the 5-day active window can be attributed to the free-free absorption of the companion star wind \citep{2020ApJ...893L..39L,2020ApJ...893L..26I,2021ApJ...920...54W}.
-We compile the bursts from recent observations detected by CHIME \citep{2019ApJ...885L..24C,2020Natur.582..351C,2023ApJ...950...12M}, LOFAR \citep{2023arXiv230506393G} and Effelsberg radio telescope \citep{2023MNRAS.524.3303B}.
+First, the binary comb model is considered. the binary comb model explains the 16-day periodicity by the orbital period, while the 5-day active window can be attributed to the free-free absorption of the companion star wind \citep{2020ApJ...893L..39L,2020ApJ...893L..26I,2021ApJ...920...54W}.
+We compile the bursts from recent observations detected by CHIME \citep{2019ApJ...885L..24C,2020Natur.582..351C,2023ApJ...950...12M}, LOFAR \citep{2024MNRAS.527.9872G} and Effelsberg radio telescope \citep{2023MNRAS.524.3303B}.
 The bursts detected by Effelsberg radio telescope can expand the frequency to 8 GHz.
-In Figure~\ref{fig_chro}, we show the relationship between phase and active windows for bursts detected by different telescopes.
+In Fig.~\ref{fig_chro}, we show the relationship between phase and active windows for bursts detected by different telescopes.
 The period used for folding is 16.33 days, which is the best result with the epoch-folding method.
 We can see that the active window is narrower and earlier at higher frequencies.
 Because the higher frequency FRBs are less likely obscured by the companion star wind, this model predicts a narrower active window in lower frequency, which contradicts the chromatic activity discussed above \citep{2021Natur.596..505P,Pleunis2021}.
-However, a revised binary model was proposed, which explains the chromatic activity of FRB 20180916B with the intrinsic emission mechanism \citep{2021ApJ...920...54W}.
-The binary model predicts that the DM of bursts varies within the active windows \citep{2021ApJ...920...54W,2020ApJ...893L..39L,2020ApJ...893L..26I}.
+However, a revised binary model was proposed, which explains the chromatic activity of FRB 20180916B with the intrinsic emission mechanism \citep{2021ApJ...920...54W}. the binary comb model predicts that the DM of bursts varies within the active windows \citep{2021ApJ...920...54W,2020ApJ...893L..39L,2020ApJ...893L..26I}.
 So, we perform the analysis of DM variance in different phases to test this prediction.
 We use all the bursts provided by CHIME and divide them into three bins with the same phase width.
-The value of $F$ distribution $F(2,108)=0.045$ and the $p$ value $p=0.95$ are derived, where 2 and 108 in $F(2,108)$ represent the degrees of freedom for $F$ distribution and $p$ represents the possibility to accept the null hypothesis.
-In this case, the null hypothesis of this analysis is that the mean value of DM for the three phase bins is the same.
-The $p=0.95$ indicates that the phase is unrelated to the DM of bursts, which contradicts the prediction of this model.
+The value of $F$ distribution $F(2,119)=0.213$ and the $p$ value $p=0.81$ are derived.
+Here $F$ can be calculated by the following equation